Dybondzy/Communications_Authority/README.md

 # Communications_Authority

 1. Explain the Spectrum Concept
-2. Find Spectrums that the Communications Authority may not be monitoring
+2. Find types of Spectrums covered in the USA
-3. Show examples of how other authorities cover them
+3. Find types of Spectrums covered in the Ghana
-4. Show proof of their profitability / benefit
+4. Present findings

 # Project Topic, Background, Audience